z-n-huang/z-n-huang.github.io/_pages/presentations.md

 ---
-title: "Publications"
+title: "Presentations"
-permalink: /publications/
+permalink: /presentations/
 author_profile: true
 redirect_from:
-  - /publications.html
+  - /presentations.html

 ---
-Please email me if the manuscript is not available for download!

-Refereed journal publications
+Selected presentation slides
 ======
 + Submitted.
 An experimental investigation of bridge effects.
 (With Diogo Almeida and Jon Sprouse.)
 + Accepted (with revisions).
 Finiteness in a language without finite morphology: an experimental study of Mandarin Chinese. *Natural Language and Linguistic Theory*.